bombbomb/developer.bombbomb.com/_posts/2017-10-24-swift-data-detection.md

 "Zip a dee doo dah".emailAddresses() // produces an empty array
 ```

 This extension lends itself to a variety of UI rules.
 If only one email address is allowed, check that the address array has exactly one entry.
-If you also require no extraneous characters, add a check that the address length is the same as the original string length.
+If you also require that there must be no extraneous characters, add a check that the address length is the same as the original string length.

 The end result is probably more or less what we'd get using a regular expression. `NSDataDetector` is a subclass of `NSRegularExpression`, after all, so it very likely uses one or more regular expressions under the hood.
 Using this approach means that I get to write code that I can read, though, which is always a plus.
 It also means that I get to have Apple engineers writing my regular expressions instead of dropping in a long string of line noise-like characters that I can only pretend to understand.
 I'll call it a win.